 Type of Work and Publication

 Flowers of Evil).
 "The Albatross" appeared under its original French

-line 9 he uses ce voyageur (this voyager) and il est (he is)........To amuse themselves, sailors often capture albatrosses, the large sea birds that lazily follow a ship gliding over the bitter ocean depths.
+Note: In the first two stanzas of the poem, Baudelaire uses the plural of the French words for albatross and bird.
+For example, he uses des albatros (some albatrosses) and oixeaux (birds) in line 2.
+In the last two stanzas, he uses the singular to refer to the bird.
+For example, in line 9 he uses ce voyageur (this voyager) and il est (he is)........To amuse themselves, sailors often capture albatrosses, the large sea birds that lazily follow a ship gliding over the bitter ocean depths.
 After the crewmen take control of them on the deck, these humiliated kings of the azure skies drop their great white wings, like the oars of a boat, as they move about clumsily.

 .......How awkward and feckless this winged voyager seems!
 Only a moment before, he was majestic and beautiful as he soared.
 Now he is ugly and laughable.

 .......One man pokes a pipe at his beak to bedevil him.
 Another mimics his ungainly walk.

 .......The poet is like this prince of the highest skies.
 He too soars through storm clouds and laughs at the archer drawing his bowstring.
 But on earth, he is an exile among the hooting crowds.
 His great wings prevent him from walking.

 The Beautiful Ugliness of Life